goedertw/some-tools/README.md

 Will test commit and merge
 push and pull
 and so on
--- inserting here too --
-need enough lines
+-- inserting here too -- my local thing need enough lines to test merging properly
-to test
-merging properly